emarsden/dash-mpd-cli/README.md

 cargo install dash-mpd-cli
 ```

+This installs the binary to your installation root's `bin` directory, which is typically
+`$HOME/.cargo/bin`.

 You should also install the following **dependencies**:

 - the mkvmerge commandline utility from the [MkvToolnix](https://mkvtoolnix.download/) suite, if you